 Innovation operates to reduce the level of GHG emissions across high-income countries, but might have a much diminished, negligible or negative impact on those emissions elsewhere (H2).

-H2 thus represents a challenge to studies, such as Mensah et al. (2018), that failed to identity any substantive impact from innovation in OECD countries, or Zhang et al. (2017), who specified positive impacts from innovation on pollution for China.
+H2 thus reflects Dauda et al’’s (2019) findings, but represents a challenge to studies, such as Garrone and Grilli (2018), that failed to identity any substantive impact from innovation in OECD countries, or Zhang et al. (2017), who specified positive impacts from innovation on pollution for China.

-The PHH has received empirical support often through studies connecting Foreign Direct Investment (FDI) with pollutants (see, for example, Baek 2016; Wagner and Timmins 2009) or measures of industrial relocation within countries (Zheng and Shi, 2017).
-However, other studies, also using FDI have failed to generated supportive findings for the PHH (see, for example, Letchumanan and Kosama, 2000; Al-Mulali and Tang, 2013; Destek and Okumus, 2019).
+The PHH has received empirical support, often through studies connecting Foreign Direct Investment (FDI) with pollutants (see, for example, Baek 2016; Wagner and Timmins 2009) or measures of industrial relocation within countries (Zheng and Shi, 2017).
+However, other studies, also using FDI, have failed to generated supportive findings for the PHH (see, for example, Al-Mulali and Tang, 2013; Destek and Okumus, 2019; Letchumanan and Kosama, 2000).
 This literature suggested a third hypothesis that:

 Differential effects from innovation on GHG emissions implied that developed (high-income) countries were using other countries as pollution havens (H3).

-Given the voluminous empirical literature, we also summarized the dataset, variable selections, methodology and findings in table one.
-Clearly, most of the literatures have opted for panel data methods, such as dynamic panel data models.
-However, our panel data is unbalanced with many countries and relatively short time span (1998-2018), and panel data models are incapable of calculating carbon footprint transfer among countries, hence we also applied the MIRO (Multi-Regional Input-Output) approach.
+Given the voluminous empirical literature, we also summarized the dataset, variable selections, methodology and findings in table 1.
+Clearly, most of the studies have opted for panel data methods, such as dynamic panel data models.

 Table 1: Empirical literature - dataset, variable selections, methodology and findings.